Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Microscopic outlook

 The starting point for the derivation of the second-order macroscopic models presented in this work is the multilane BFtL microscopic hybrid model introduced in \cite{piu1}, which serves as the reference framework for the upscaling procedure.

 We consider a single population of \(N\) vehicles of equal length \(l > 0\) moving on a road with \(J\) lanes, each characterized by a distinct desired velocity profile \(\tilde{V}_j(\cdot)\).
-For each vehicle with index \(n = 1, \dots, N\), labels are assigned to the adjacent vehicles as illustrated in Fig.~\ref{strada}.
+For each vehicle \(n = 1, \dots, N\), we label the adjacent vehicles as illustrated in Fig.~\ref{strada}.
 Moreover, \(I_j(t)\) denotes the set of indices of vehicles in lane \(j\), ordered by position, while \(N_j(t)\) represents the number of vehicles in lane \(j\) at time \(t\).

 In the same spirit as in \cite{piu1}, we consider the following second-order dynamics: the multilane model consists of \(2N\) ODEs arranged in \(J\) subsystems, where the dynamics for each vehicle \(n \in I_j\) are given by with acceleration and \(\Delta x_n^j = x_{s_n^j} - x_n\), \(\Delta v_n^j = v_{s_n^j} - v_n\).
 Differing from the original model in \cite{piu1}, we have introduced the constant $K \in \{0,\, l + d_s\}$, which, similarly to what happens in \eqref{KBFTL}, allows us to consider both the ``classical'' and the ``modified'' version of the acceleration term.